great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/resources/get_support.md

 ### GX Cloud support

-GX Cloud customers can reach the GX support team through the following channels.
+Use one of the following methods to request support:

 - Sending an email to support@greatexpectations.io
 - Creating a new topic on the [GX Cloud Discourse forum](https://discourse.greatexpectations.io/c/cloud-support/17).